dam

 Google Map

-Seien Maria-en is a Catholic early childhood education facility established in 1932 (Showa 7) for Kosaka Mine employees, and is located along Meiji Hyakunen Dori.
-Currently, the building has been restored to its original form and is used as a place for local gatherings and exchanges as the ``Tenshi-kan.''
-It can be visited and is a nationally registered tangible cultural property.
+Maria Garden is a Catholic early childhood education facility established in 1932 (Showa 7) for Kosaka Mine employees, and is located along Meiji Centennial Street.
+The building has now been restored to its original state and is used as the "Angel Hall" for local meetings and exchanges.
+It is open to the public and is a nationally registered tangible cultural property

-• Facility name: Multipurpose hall “Tenshikan” (Sacred Garden Mary Garden)
+• Facility name: Multipurpose hall "Tenshikan" (Miyazono Maria Garden)

 • Phone number: 0186-29-5522 (Kosaka Mine Office)